soroushchehresa/awesome-coronavirus/contributing.md

 - Check your spelling and grammar.
 - New categories or improvements to the existing categorization are welcome, but should be done in a separate pull request.

-Thank you for your suggestion!
+Thank you for your suggestion 🙏